-BASIC SECURITY HABITS C ] Does resident always lock home and garage? ] is there proper control over keys and/or have locks been rekeyed if necessary? ] Does resident utilize security lighting (e.g. night lighting, use of timers)? ] Are proper precautions taken before opening the door or admitting strangers? (e.g. use of peepholes, proper identification)?
+BASIC SECURITY HABITS YES NO Does resident always lock home and garage?
+PENNSYLVANIA Is there proper control over keys and/or have locks been rekeyed if necessary?
+Moes resident utilize security lighting (e.g. night lighting, use of timers) Are proper precautions taken before opening the door or admitting strangers? (e.g. use of peepholes, proper identification)?
 Are house numbers plainly visible?
-VACATION PRACTICES Does resident inform neighbors when he (she) is going to be away for extended periods of time?
-Does resident have someone pick up mail, newspapers, etc. or stop deliveries? • Does resident have someone mow lawn, shovel snow, etc. to give home a lived-in appearance?
-Other
+VACATION PRACTICES COMMISSION ON CHINE AND DELINGUENCY Does resident inform neighbors when he (she) is going to be away for extended periods of time?
+Does resident have someone pick up mail, newspapers, etc. or stop deliveries?
+Does resident have someone mow lawn, shovel snow, etc. to give home a lived-in appearance? - 1 Other